miguelqnicolas/Sprint-Challenge--User-Interface/README.md

 3. What are the 4 areas of the box model?

-The 4 areas of the box model include the content, the padding, the border, and the margin in that order.
+The 4 areas of the box model include the content, the padding, the border, and the margin, in that order.

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

-"Align-items: center" works on the cross axis which is the horizontal axis.
+"Align-items: center" works on the cross axis which is the vertical axis.

 5. Explain why git is valuable to a team of developers.